- Dates: 17th – 21st November 2009

 - Choreographer: Janet Dixon

 “Scrooge” was written by Leslie Bricusse as a film in 1970, starring Albert Finney as the miserly money lender – one of Dickens most beloved creations, who undergoes a transformation of character just in time for Christmas celebrations.
 In the 1990s Bricusse adapted his musical film for stage, this time starring Anthony Newley as Ebenezer Scrooge.
-The score was enlarged with several new songs being added and was so successful that it played for 5 seasons.
+The score was enlarged with several new songs and was so successful that it played for 5 seasons.

 In 2005 the show was revived with Tommy Steele taking the lead and again a smash hit at the London Palladium.
 It began to be produced world-wide and Richard Chamberlain took the lead in America, while Keith Michell starred in Australia.